 Something about this metaphor speaks to me in a most profound way, I know that there are others who share my fascination with this role.
-In my Hekatean Wheel of the Year ongoing project and in the forthcoming Keeping Her Keys: An Introduction to Hekate’s Modern Witchcraft, I situated the celebration of Hekate as Universal Key Holder on the Summer Solstice because this is the time of year when all of nature’s gates have been unlocked.
+In my Hekatean Wheel of the Year ongoing project and in Keeping Her Keys: An Introduction to Hekate’s Modern Witchcraft, I situated the celebration of Hekate as Universal Key Holder on the Summer Solstice because this is the time of year when all of nature’s gates have been unlocked.

 From the countless ways that we can include Hekate as Keeper of the Keys in Summer Solstice workings, I’ve selected three closely related but distinct themes.
 For me, the solstice is all about the bounty of the land on the longest day of the year.
 I connect to Hekate’s universal current as all the doors of life are flung wide.
 It’s a time to reflect upon all that I have in my life as well as what I seek to activate.
 After the gratitude ritual which I think is a necessity of better living through witchcraft, I’ve selected the two most common themes that I’ve been hearing about lately from members of the Keeping Her Keys community: sovereignty and shadow work.

-A Summer Solstice Altar and Gratitude Ritual
+A Hekatean Summer Solstice Altar and Talisman

 My personal focus for the Solstice is all about gratitude.
 While the bounty of nature is all around me, I turn my attention to the plenty in my own life.
 I’ve constructed a Summer Solstice altar with botanical offerings to Hekate, made a charm for her and added things that symbolize what I am most grateful for.
 Each part of the altar holds great meaning to me.
 I’ve added several botanicals from her ancient garden (from the Argonautica and other sources) including Dittany of Crete, oak, lavender and sage.
 I’ve added rosemary as a personal token, calling upon its properties of love and protection.
 Bay laurel is another botanical that is great for gratitude and abundance work, I wrote an entire article about it here.
 If you are looking to manifest abundance, do the gratitude ritual first and then perhaps a prosperity spell on the following full moon.
 You can read mine here.